youweiliang/evit/README.md

 To training on images with a (higher) resolution `h`, set `--input-size h` in `run_code.sh`.

 ### Multinode training
-Please refer to [DeiT](https://github.com/facebookresearch/deit) for multinode training.
+Please refer to [DeiT](https://github.com/facebookresearch/deit) for multinode training using Slurm and [submitit](https://github.com/facebookincubator/submitit).

 ## Finetuning
 First set the `datapath`, `logdir`, and `ckpt` (the model checkpoint for finetuning) in `run_code.sh`, and then run `bash ./finetune.sh`.